Page loading ... Please wait.

 Printer Friendly Page

-When blackberries are at their best, try making this delicious Blackberry Pie.
-It has two layers of buttery crisp pastry with a generous helping of lightly sweetened blackberries in between.
-I love the look of this pie, with its bumpy circles of golden brown pastry that give you just a peek of the glistening fruit underneath.
-And while the blackberries keep their shape after baking, they are soft and tender with their garnet colored juices all thick and syrupy.
+This delicious Blackberry Pie has two layers of buttery crisp pastry with a generous layer of lightly sweetened fresh blackberries in between.
+I love the look of this pie, with its golden brown pastry stars that give you just a peek of the glistening fruit underneath.
+And while the blackberries keep their shape after baking, they are wonderfully soft and tender with their garnet colored juices all thick and syrupy.
 Absolutely perfect with a scoop of vanilla ice cream.

-Pie makers tend to have definite opinions on what is the best type of pastry to use for making pies.
-My choice for fruit pies and tarts is always this Pate Brisee (a short crust pastry).
+Pie makers tend to have definite opinions on what is the best type of pastry for making pies, and for this Blackberry Pie I always use a short crust pastry.
 I love its buttery flavor and crisp and crumbly texture.
 It is easily made in the food processor, just remember that the butter and the water need to be very cold.
 Once made, the pastry must be chilled until firm.
 The tricky part is rolling out the pastry.
 In order for it to roll out smoothly, without it sticking to the counter or tearing, it has to be at the right temperature.
 Too cold (it will tear), too warm (it will stick).
 This "feel" for the dough will come with practice, so don't get discouraged if you have some trouble at first.
 If the rolled out pastry tears a little as you put it into the pie plate, just patch it.
-Now, for the top crust of this Blackberry Pie you simply cut the rolled out pastry into circles.
+Now, for the top crust of this Blackberry Pie you simply cut the rolled out pastry into stars.
 This gives the pie a nice look but, more importantly, it serves the purpose of allowing the bubbling fruit juices underneath the crust to evaporate.
-This is particularly good when using a fruit like blackberries.
+This is particularly good when using a juicy fruit like blackberries.

 Related Recipes You May Like